zhanghongchuang/perp-dex-tools/README_EN.md

 ### How to configure multiple accounts for the same exchange on the same device?

 1. Create a .env file for each account, such as account_1.env, account_2.env
+2. Set `ACCOUNT_NAME=` in each account's .env file, such as `ACCOUNT_NAME=MAIN`.
-2. Configure the keys for each account in each file
+3. Configure the API keys or secrets for each account in each file
-3. Use different `--env-file` parameters in the command line to start different accounts, such as `python runbot.py --env-file account_1.env [other parameters...]`
+4. Use different `--env-file` parameters in the command line to start different accounts, such as `python runbot.py --env-file account_1.env [other parameters...]`

 ### How to configure multiple accounts for different exchanges on the same device?